Both stretching and strengthening exercises are an important part of Golfers Elbow rehabilitation but should always be done pain free.

-The following guidelines are for information purposes only.
-We recommend seeking professional advice before attempting any rehabilitation.
+The following is for information purposes.
+We recommend seeking professional advice before attempting and rehabilitation.

-Golfers elbow exercises to strengthen the elbow can begin as soon as pain allows but it is better to air on the side of caution and begin strengthening exercises later rather than too soon.
+Exercises can begin as soon as pain allows but it is better to air on the side of caution and start later rather than too soon.
 Working the elbow too soon may just cause symptoms to return.

-Static golfers elbow exercises should be done first.
-It is important exercises are done without any pain.
+It is important they are done pain free.
 If you feel pain, stop and wait until such time as they can be performed without pain.
 Repeat the exercises daily and assess any effect on the elbow immediately after as well as the next day.

 - Rest the forearm on a flat surface such as a table or bench with the palm facing up.

 - Start with the wrist in an extended position (fingers pointing down).

 - Use the other hand to resist as you attempt to flex the wrist.
 There shouldn't be any movement at the wrist.

 - Start at around 30% of your maximum effort.
 Hold this contraction for 5-10 seconds and then rest.
 Repeat 5-10 times.